Norva24’s decentralized operation model

 Permits and certifications

-Operations and facilities are subject to water, waste, environmental, health and safety laws and regulations, including those governing: water supply, use and discharges; the use, handling, treatment, recycling, release, management, storage and disposal of and exposure to hazardous substances; air emissions, greenhouse gas emissions and energy efficiency; and safety of workers, plants, sites, and products.
+Norva24’s operations and facilities are subject to water, waste, environmental, health and safety laws and regulations.
+Regulations and safety laws also exist for services related to Norva24s services such as water supply, as well as; the use, handling, treatment, recycling, release, management, storage and disposal of substances; air emissions, greenhouse gas emissions.